 Sore muscles are often the unpleasant aftermath of a training session or competition.

-Feeling soreness or discomfort in the muscles is normal and means that the muscles are micro-injured but are also rebuilding.
+Feeling discomfort at the muscle level is normal and means that the muscles are micro-injured but are also rebuilding.

 To speed up the rebuilding process, however, there are some methods you can put into practice.
 And one that is best avoided.